Your browser is no longer supported. Please upgrade your browser to improve your experience.

 You live in the region and near to the farm/ estate you’re applying to – or are willing to relocate/ are able to be on site as regularly as needed.
 It doesn’t work to be off-land and hands-off.
 Even if your new business is fitting around a day job (which we completely understand), it works best to be reasonably nearby and in close contact.

-Your business will work with the existing natural resources of the estate you’re applying to (eg plants/ livestock/ woodland), or what’s already being farmed or produced there – and the businesses already on site.
-Your application will show how your business can collaborate to source or supply, re-use or repurpose waste or by-products, or introduce a beneficial new resource to the estate community/ system.
+Your business will work with the existing natural resources of the farm you’re applying to (eg plants/ livestock/ woodland), or what’s already being farmed or produced there – and the businesses already on site.
+Your application will show how your business can collaborate to source or supply, re-use or repurpose waste or by-products, or introduce a beneficial new resource to the farm community/ system.

-Your business will add something fresh, exciting and different into the mix; creating new opportunities, filling gaps or solving problems for the current businesses on the estate.
-It will integrate with the whole estate system, rather than standing alone.
-And if you can see opportunities for mobile infrastructure to spread the benefits across the whole estate too, win-win!
+Your business will add something fresh, exciting and different into the mix; creating new opportunities, filling gaps or solving problems for the current businesses on the farm.
+It will integrate with the whole farm system, rather than standing alone.
+And if you can see opportunities for mobile infrastructure to spread the benefits across the whole farm too, win-win!

 Do-ers (not just dreamers) this way please…